ChryssaNab/Handwriting-Recognition/line_recognition/README.md

 This command loads the *IAM-data*, preprocesses it, splits it into train, validation, and test sets, and performs line recognition using the provided ground-truth labels.
 The output of this procedure is stored in the directory *./results/$current_date/*.
 It includes the trained model checkpoint from the last epoch in a `.h5` file, logs of the training and validation processes, and the training settings in a `.json` file.
 Additionally, two prevalent error measures in HTR, the *Character Error Rate (CER)* and the *Word Error Rate (WER)*, are printed in the command-line for each epoch for the test set.
 -->

-This command loads the *IAM-data*, preprocesses it, splits it into train, validation, and test sets, and performs line recognition using the provided ground-truth labels.
-The output of this procedure is stored in the directory *./results/$current_date/*.
+This command loads the *IAM-data*, preprocesses it, splits it into train, validation, and test sets, and performs end-to-end line recognition using the provided ground-truth labels.
+The output of this procedure is stored under the directory *./results/$current_date/*.
 It comprises three primary sub-folders:

  - The first, named *logs/*, holds the logs of the training and validation processes, along with a text document named *output.txt* containing the model's predictions and ground-truth labels for each image.
  - The second, titled *model/*, stores the model checkpoint from the last epoch as *LSTM_model.h5*.